zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Simon says, “I’m going to have to start calling you  ‘Hang ’em high Hilary.’”
 “Hang ’em high” is an old phrase used to describe someone  who is enthusiastic about killing someone by hanging them.
 “To hang” someone is to kill them by putting a rope around their neck and letting them hang in the  air.
 By calling Hilary “Hang ’em high Hilary,” Simon is criticizing her, saying that she’s too enthusiastic for capital punishment.

 Hilary says, “And I’ll have to start calling you “S oft-hearted Simon.”
-Someone who is “soft-hearted” is someone who doesn’t want t o punish other people or hurt
+Someone who is “soft-hearted” is someone who doesn’t want to punish other people or hurt

 other people.
 Once again, Hilary is using this as a n insult, saying that perhaps Simon is too nice to criminals.